Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure: Introduction

-To address this problem I propose a modified approach, starting with a transformation to relative coordinates.
+The approach proposed in this article starts with a transformation to relative coordinates.
 This leaves us only with gauge-independent coordinates and eliminates all references to a Newtonian background already at the Lagrangian level.
 The associated Hamiltonian theory is more symmetrical and features two constraints for both relative positions and momenta.
 Unfortunately, the constraints do not commute, thus preventing direct quantization.
 We tackle this difficulty following two paths.

 At first, we employ the reduced quantization scheme.
 Here we make use of the so-called \emph{Dirac-bracket}, which can be understood as the Poisson bracket restricted to the constraint surface.
 Its core advantage is that the constraints Dirac-commute, paving the way for quantization.
 However, this comes at a price: We will see that the Dirac bracket is not of canonical form, i.e. that phase space coordinates referring to different particles do not commute along the constraint surface in general.
 In the style of Vanrietvelde et al. we interpret the set of Dirac-commuting, redundant coordinates as the classical perspective-neutral structure.